 Pending NGO Legislative / Regulatory Initiatives

-Second, the Ministry of Economy (MoE) recently proposed amendments to the Law on Non-Governmental Organizations (NGOs) and shared the proposed amendments with the legislative department of the Ministry of Justice (MoJ).
-Based on an unofficial version ICNL has reviewed, the proposed amendments would burden the formation, activities and funding of NGOs.
-Despite some dialogue between the MoJ and MoE regarding whether the MoE should develop an entirely new NGO law, it now appears that the MoJ will review the proposed amendments, although the timing of this review is unclear.
+- The Ministry of Economy (MoE) has proposed amendments to the Law on Non-Governmental Organizations (NGOs) and shared the proposed amendments with the legislative department of the Ministry of Justice (MoJ).
+The proposed amendments would burden the formation, activities and funding of NGOs.

 We are unaware of any other pending legislative/regulatory initiatives affecting NGOs.
 Please help keep us informed; if you are aware of pending initiatives, write to ICNL at email@example.com.

-There are two primary forms of registered, not-for-profit organizations in Afghanistan: Non-Governmental Organizations (NGOs) and Social Organizations (SOs).
+There are two primary forms of registered, not-for-profit organizations in Afghanistan: Non-Governmental Organizations (NGOs) and Associations.

 NGOs are defined broadly in the 2005 Law on Non-Governmental Organizations (NGO Law) to include both domestic and foreign non-governmental organizations.
 A domestic NGO is simply "a domestic non-governmental organization which is established to pursue specific objectives."
 (Article 5(2)) A foreign organization is a “non-governmental organization which is established outside Afghanistan according to the laws of a foreign government and which accepts the terms of this law.”
 (Article 5(3))